 We’ll also cover AMF, data polling with BlazeDS, server-side push with BlazeDS, and third party AMF implementations

 Ch 7.Enterprise Portals and Workflows with Adobe LiveCycle

 Ch 8.
 Performance considerations

 While RIA with Flex is more engaging and user friendly than their DHTML peers, they have to be architected not as monolithic slow-loaded monsters, but rather as modularized applications that initially load only the minimal amount of code with lazy loading of the rest of the modules on an as-needed basis.
 In this chapter we’ll talk about actual vs. perceived performance improvements and various techniques of splitting the project into a set of loosely coupled modules and libraries, which besides minimizing the size of the code helps in splitting the work between different developers working on the project .

 Data Synchronization (connected/disconnected modes),Google Maps integration

 Ch 10.
 Enterprise Reporting with Flex

 Reporting is often one of the most time consuming tasks in developing of many enterprise application.
-Just using Flex printing API would require allocation of substantial budget and human resources.
-In this chapter we’ll cover the basic printing techniques as well as introduce ClearBI, a freely available Web reporter for Flex applications.
+Just using Flex printing API would require the allocation of a substantial budget and human resources.
+In this chapter, we’ll cover the basic printing techniques as well as introduce ClearBI, a freely available Web reporter for Flex applications.

 The chapters of this 600-pages book will be available online on Safari as rough cuts as they are ready.